tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 “I…I didn’t say anything.”

-His gaze darted between the cassette player and me, pupils dilated, spreading over the whites of his eyes like an oil spill.
+His gaze darted between the cassette player and me, pupils dilating, spreading over the whites of his eyes like an oil spill.

 “I’ll just…” I started, reaching out, “…store this in the attic for now…”